-- Net investment in capital assets consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions current balance consists of net position restricted for the expansion of the fire house, purchase of real property, fire truck, brush truck and equipment. - Unrestricted net position includes all items that do not meet the definition of "restricted" or "net investment in capital assets".
+- Net investment in capital assets Consists of capital assets, net of accumulated depreciation and related debt. - Restricted for capital acquisitions Current balance consists of net position restricted for the expansion of the fire house, purchase of real property, fire truck, brush truck and equipment. - Unrestricted net position All net positions that do not meet the definition of "restricted" or "net investment in capital assets".

-K. Advertising
+Advertising

 The District expenses advertising costs as they are incurred.
-Advertising expense for the years ended December 31, 2014 and 2013 approximated \$600 and \$300, respectively.
+Advertising expense for the years ended December 31, 2015 and 2014 approximated \$400 and \$600, respectively.